 O Lord my God, I will give thanks unto Thee forever.

-Now let’s see what the psalmist says in his last three verses of this great psalm:
+Now let us consider what the psalmist declares in the final verses of this powerful psalm:

 10 Hear, O Lord, and have mercy upon me: Lord, be thou my helper.